Natsuki Mizu: General information

 Marking the 90th anniverisery for the company, she had a special appearance for Snow production of Susano-o, where she was the antagonist Aosetona in 2004.
 Another noteworthy performance was her villainous role as Count Edmond.
 She also has a special appearance as Benito in Flower's La Esperanza with Hiromu Kiriya from Moon Troupe in the same year.

-After performing Hotel Stella Maris for Cosmo Troupe in both Takarazuka Grand Theater and Tokyo Takarazuka Theater, she was suddenly transferred to Snow Troupe.
-With Kei Takashiro's promotion to top star for Cosmo Troupe, she became the second man for Hikaru Asami.
+After performing Hotel Stella Maris for Cosmos Troupe in both Takarazuka Grand Theater and Tokyo Takarazuka Theater, she was suddenly transferred to Snow Troupe.
+With Kei Takashiro's promotion to top star for Cosmos Troupe, she became the second man for Hikaru Asami.
 In December 2006, she was finally promoted to be top star.